ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 RAG is like having two helpers:

 - **Retriever**: This helper looks through all the PDF documents to find the most relevant information based on your question or prompt.
-- **Generator**: This helper is like a large language model (e.g., GPT-4, Gemini) that can understand natural language and generate human-like responses.
+- **Generator**: This helper is like a large language model (e.g., GPT-4, Gemini, LLama3) that can understand natural language and generate human-like responses.

 Here's how RAG works: